Autumn equinox gives green light to aurora hunters

 But such is the unpredicatable nature of the aurora borealis there are still not guarantees that these periods increase your chances over the rest of the season.
 Providing you have clear skies, any winter’s night between September (or even late August) and mid-April can suddenly glow green and crimson as delicate strands of the aurora borealis begin flirting with the stars.

-Wouldn’t it be wonderful, then, if there was somewhere way up north – say in Swedish Lapland – bang in the middle of the auroral oval (the sweet spot for the northern lights) where the night skies were usually clear and you could perhaps stand on top of a mountain, miles from any artificial light pollution, to get a really good view of the night sky?
+Wouldn’t it be wonderful, then, if there was somewhere way up north – say in Swedish Lapland – bang in the middle of the auroral oval (the sweet spot for the northern lights) where the night skies were usually clear and you could perhaps stand on top of a mountain, miles from any artificial light, to get a really good view of the night sky?

 Well, it just so happens that such a place does exist.
 It’s called Abisko National Park.
 Not only does Abisko have more nights of clear skies than anywhere in Europe, but its Aurora Sky Station provides the perfect grandstand for aurora seekers.

 It’s worth noting that seasoned aurora hunters are not nocturnal creatures.
 They don’t cower from daylight or obsess (too much) about solar flare forecasts.
-A successful aurora adventure places equal emphasis on mushing huskies, leaping on a snowmobile or trying out any of the other daytime jollies available in Lapland and Iceland during winter.
+A successful aurora adventure places equal emphasis on mushing huskies, leaping on a snowmobile or trying out any of the other daytime activities available in Lapland and Iceland during winter.

 Not far from Abisko, the Icehotel is not only a bucket list place to stay, but it is also a hub for winter activities.
 Our classic 3-night Icehotel Break offers optional activities ranging from ice sculpting to a snowmobile safari tracking down the northern lights.
 For the best of both worlds, there’s also the Northern Lights, Abisko and Icehotel short break.
 And our exclusive Iceflight direct from Heathrow to Kiruna offers the quickest way to get you straight to the heart of Swedish Lapland.